42kbit/devops-highway/README.txt

 CC0 - NO RIGHTS RESERVED

-Git
+Expect here following:

+Git (come on it hosted using git)
 Terraform
-AWS (with terraform)
+AWS (with terraform and others)
 Ansible
 Jenkins or Github Actions
 Kubernates

 Ideas:
-- Ansible project that sets up wireguard vpn on given vpc
+- Ansible project that sets up wireguard vpn on given vps (ec2 instance)
-- HTTPS Website, on aws, with load balancers and other goodies
+- HTTPS Website, on aws, with load balancers and other funnys (done i guess)